-The increase in wholesale revenues of \$8.4 million was primarily due to a 67% increase in the quantity of kWh sold (\$5.1 million) and a 25% increase in the weighted average price per kWh sold (\$3.3 million) as IPL's coal-fired generation has been called upon by MISO to produce electricity more often during the three months ended March 31, 2013 versus the comparable period in 2012.
-We believe these increases were heavily influenced by the impact the colder temperatures in 2013 had on demand for electricity in the MISO wholesale market.
+The increase in wholesale revenues of \$8.9 million was primarily due to a 309% increase in the quantity of kWh sold (\$9.2 million) as IPL's coal-fired generation has been called upon by MISO to produce electricity more often during the three months ended September 30, 2013 versus the comparable period in 2012.
 Our ability to be dispatched in the MISO market is primarily impacted by the locational market price of electricity and variable generation costs.
 The amount of electricity available for wholesale sales is impacted by our retail load requirements, our generation capacity and unit availability.
+The increase in wholesale revenues was also due to the decrease in retail volumes (as explained above).